A NOBODY? — “Toldos” – Gen. 25:19-28:9, by Rabbi Baruch Cohon –

 Without Isaac the Jewish people would not exist.
 All through the centuries, individual Jews proudly bear his name.
 You and I and many others can identify with him because we link generations.
 To tend the flame of continuity is our mission.
 Family traditions, religious traditions, national traditions all bring pride and meaning to our lives.
 We who bear those traditions and add to them and pass them on are carrying on Isaac’s work.

 Part of that work involves listening.
 Maybe he only heard a Divine voice directly twice.
 But there was another voice he heard quite often.
 Rebecca.
 She is the one who travelled many miles to marry a stranger – Isaac, a man of 40 still brooding over his mother’s loss.
-She is the one whose love points him toward the future.
+Rebecca is the one whose love points him toward the future.
 She is the one who selects which of her twin sons will actually be able to carry on the sacred family heritage.
 Maybe Esau can supply his father with venison, but Jacob can build him a nation.
-Rebecca sees that, so she connives with Jacob to get his father’s blessing, pretending to be Esau who had prior rights to it being a few minutes older.
+Rebecca sees that, so she connives with Jacob to get his father’s blessing, by pretending to be Esau who had prior rights to it being a few minutes older.
 And she is the one who saves Jacob from his brother’s murderous fury by sending him to her home town – meanwhile complaining to Isaac about the Canaanite girls Esau brings home, and convincing him to send Jacob on the trip she already prepared him for, to find a wife from among his mother’s clan.

-Isaac’s story is the portrait of a Somebody.
+Considered that way, Isaac’s story is the portrait of a Somebody.